MisterSzled/Poly-Strat-Defi-Futures/README.md

 # Poly-Strat-Defi-Futures

-Module and configurable runner and backtester within Defi
+Modular and configurable trader and backtester within Defi.
+Currently built to support GMX on Avalanche.

 ## Keeper